-- All variations are to be approved in writing. - Each variation shall require separate approval attached to the original purchase order stating the scope and cost; or alternately an additional purchase order raised/approved. - An officer, where the total amended costs do not exceed their authorised financial and contractual delegation and the value of the variation is less than the values detailed below, can approve each variation.

-- For an original purchase order involving a cost of greater than \$15,000 but less than \$200,000.
-If the cumulative value of variations exceeds 20% of the value of the original purchase order or \$15,000 whichever is the lesser, the variation and all further variations must be authorised by a Manager. - For an original purchase order, involving a cost of \$200,000 or more all variations must be considered by Council's Management Team.
-If the cumulative value of variations exceeds 20% of the value of the original purchase order (or a lesser value at the Management Team's discretion), a consolidated report of all these variations will be presented to Council on a regular basis.
+- All variations are to be approved in writing. - Each variation requires an additional line item on the original purchase order stating the scope and cost. - Each variation can only be approved by an officer, where the total amended costs do not exceed their authorised financial and contractual delegation and the value of the variation is less than the values detailed below. - For an original purchase order involving a cost of greater than \$15,000 but less than \$200,000.
+If the cumulative value of variations exceeds 20% of the value of the original purchase order or \$15,000 which ever is the lesser, the variation and all further variations must be authorised by a Manager or General Manager. - For an original purchase order involving a cost of \$200,000 or more all variations must be considered by Council's Management Team.
+If the cumulative value of variations exceeds 20% of the value of the original purchase order (or a lesser value at the Management Team's discretion) a consolidated report of all these variations will be presented to Council on a regular basis.